Legal Resources for Washington Small Business Owners During the COVID-19 Pandemic

 - Talk to an attorney first.
 The state is encouraging employers to consider reduced hours, or participate in the state’s SharedWork or Standby programs.
 These programs remove some of the hurdles for unemployment benefits for employees, and may allow you to keep your workforce even in lean times.

 - The federal CARES Act’s Paycheck Protection Program allows for (potentially) forgivable loans to encourage businesses to retain employees.
 The loan amount is based on a factor of a business’s monthly payroll, mortgage, rent, and other debt obligations.
-When used for intended purposes, the loan is forgivable, but certain limits and changes affect to what extent.
+When used for intended purposes (lower thresholds were announced in June), the loan is forgivable, but certain limits and changes affect to what extent.
 For example, employee salaries are capped.
 Reductions in the workforce and in employee pay can restrict how much of the loan is forgivable.

 Will My Business Insurance Cover Losses from the Coronavirus Pandemic?